 Domination is the main tree I recommend for Sona, and Sorcery tree is now the secondary tree of choice.
 It is time to scrap sustainability for aggression, taking Dark Harvest and utilizing all the early game poke advantages Sona can offer.
 Pair this with Taste of Blood and Ravenous Hunter for additional lane sustainability and scaling.
 Sorcery tree provides a nice early game boost to mana and some extra damage.
 The beauty of this is that IF you hit autos and assert yourself, you setup really well for the aggressive item build package in this kit, letting you scale really nicely mid AND late game, without any major lag, ESPECIALLY if you get a kill or two in there.

-On your first back, you will be upgrading to Frostfang and may have additional gold for Boots of Speed and a Control Ward.
+On your first back, you will be upgrading to Frostfang and may have additional gold for Boots and a Control Ward.
 With this build, you get increased gold and damage from your poke, which should be incentive for you to redouble those efforts.
 Use your Control Ward in a spot you can easily defend from the enemy - they should need to invade in order to take that ward out, and the Control Ward is usually enough to stop the gank in its tracks assuming you're watching and reacting in kind.
 Each time you back, you should buy at least one if not TWO of these - yes, TWO of them.
 You will use them and your team will be thankful for the win later.

 The build otherwise is pretty straightforward after that - complete your Boots of Swiftness, Eye of the Watchers for the fourth ward it will have, and then it is onward to either Lich Bane or Ardent Censer.
 Ardent Censer can enable quicker takedowns of turrets and easier dragons/baron through the increased Attack Speed you confer on both you and your teammates just by using your W - Aria of Perseverance, so don't be mindless in going for Lich Bane; if you have an ADC that can take advantage of it, consider Ardent Censer.